ejgallego/coq-serapi/README.md

   https://x80.org/rhino-hawk

-- From your shell/application as a REPL: `sertop.native`.
-The
-  `sertop` toplevel reads and writes commands (S-Expressions) from stdin/stdout, in a machine or human-friendly format.
-Asynchronous processing is supported, see `sertop.native --help` for an overview of the main options. `Ctrl-C` will interrupt a busy Coq process in the same way than the standard `coqtop` does.
+- From your shell/application as a REPL: `sertop` is a basic toplevel that reads and writes commands (S-Expressions) from stdin to stdout, in a machine or human-friendly format.
+Asynchronous processing is supported.
+See `sertop.native --help` for an overview of the main options. `Ctrl-C` will interrupt a busy Coq process in the same way than in the standard `coqtop`.

   We recommend using `rlwrap` or our [emacs mode](sertop.el) for direct interaction.